Some new perspectives on d-orthogonal polynomials: Kernel polynomials and quasi-orthogonality

 \section{Kernel polynomials and quasi-orthogonality}

 The following question indicates just how little we know about kernel polynomials.

-Darboux transformation allows us to deduce a new family of polynomials for which our sequence $\{P_n\}$ is d-quasi-orthogonal of order one \cite{Sadek2}.
-For the usual orthogonality, the expressions given in the following proposition define Kernel polynomials from the quasi-orthogonality's point of view.
+Darboux transformation allows us to deduce a new family of polynomials for which our sequence $\{P_n\}$ is $d$-quasi-orthogonal of order one \cite{Sadek2}.
+In the standard orthogonality, the expressions given in the following proposition define Kernel polynomials from the quasi-orthogonality's point of view.
 Furthermore, we have the following result